chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

   <img src="./images/project_root.png" alt="Initialize graph output">
 </figure>

-Start with the entities inside schema.graphql and put the data you need to First schema is the `Token` it will be simple we need only the contract address and the token name
+Start with the entities inside `schema.graphql` and put the data you need to The first schema is the `Token`.
+It will be simple.
+We need only the contract address and the token name

 ```
 type Token @entity {